zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> simpleColumn.counter
   99

 The NoneCell class provides some methods which never get.
 But this methods must be there because the interfaces defines them.
 Let's test the default values and make coverage report happy.

-Let's get an container item first:
+Let's get an folder item first:

-  >>> firstItem = container[u'first']
+  >>> firstItem = folder[u'first']
   >>> noneCellColumn = column.addColumn(simpleTable, column.NoneCell, u'none')
   >>> noneCellColumn.renderCell(firstItem)
   u''